johnwarden/jonathanwarden.com/content/theory/improving-bridge-based-ranking/index.md

 Now bridge-based ranking will do the opposite of what we probably want: it will favor posts that get upvoted regardless of user expertise.
 If the forum was already populated by a majority of experts, and a minority of uninformed quacks promoting baseless claims, then informed posts would have had the advantage.
 Bridge-based ranking would just take this advantage away.

 In fact, this points to a strategy for attacking a bridge-based ranking algorithm.
 An attacker trying to break Community Notes using a lot of sockpuppet accounts won't succeed just by upvoting notes that support some political agenda.
 As discussed in the last post, [the intercept is not the average](/understanding-bridge-based-ranking/#the-intercept-is-not-the-average).
-Downvotes will not shift the intercept for a post if those downvotes can be explained by the polarity factor of the user.
+Downvotes will not shift the intercept for a post if the Matrix Factorization can "explained" these downvotes by the polarity factors of the users.

-Instead, they should *downvote helpful posts and upvote unelpful posts, regardless of politics*.
+Instead, the attacker should *downvote helpful posts and upvote unelpful posts, regardless of politics*.

 With enough sockpuppet accounts contributing, the result will be that the primary factor that explains variation in users voting behavior will not be politics, but helpfulness.
 The matrix factorization algorithm will thus discover this factor, and a regression for a helpful post will now look something like this: